akshay-022/rl-ai-research/final_documentation.md

 - `get_paper_results(paper_id)` - Extract quantitative results from PDF
 - `get_paper_references(paper_id)` - Get papers cited by a paper

 **Evaluation:** LLM-as-Judge (Sonnet) grades against a 10-point rubric requiring specific papers + quantitative results for each approach (Passes if 7/10 or above).
+I created deep research reports with detailed guidelines for each field (Memory, RL, Robotics) as ground truth, and the rubric compares the agent's output against these reference documents.
 Mainly graded based on if it captures the right high level insights and results from papers, and if it references all the seminal papers.

 **Result:** Agent produced 28K-character review with 20+ papers.
 Successfully found LongLoRA (4k→100k context), Infini-attention (96-100% at 1M tokens), MemGPT (92.5% vs 32.1% baseline).